The Lactation team

 Following discharge families and infants are usually visited and followed up at home by our family support nurses.
 If needed, the family support nurses are able to consult with and discuss possible management options with the lactation service.
 The service also provides a resource for the neonatologists in their outpatient clinics.

-A unit based donor breast milk programme was initiated in 2005 and is maintained by the lactation service.
-The programme facilitates the supply of donor breast milk to those infants whose mothers are unable to supply their own milk usually due to illness.
+A unit based donor breast milk programme was initiated in 2005 and was maintained by the lactation service.
+The Australian Red Cross took over the provision of Donor Milk to all NICUS in NSW in 2018.
+The RPA programme facilitates the supply of donor breast milk to those infants whose mothers are unable to supply their own milk usually due to illness.
 Use of donor milk follows discussion between the family and senior medical / nursing personnel and informed consent.
-Infants who may benefit from donor breast milk include those at high risk of necrotising enterocolitis regardless of gestational age and infants less than 28 weeks gestation where mother?s own milk is not available.
+Infants who may benefit from donor breast milk include those at high risk of necrotising enterocolitis regardless of gestational age and infants less than 30 weeks gestation where mother's own milk is not available.

-Our donor milk is generously donated by mothers with babies in our nursery who have a supply of milk in excess to their own infant?s requirements.
-These mothers? efforts and generosity are acknowledged as the donor process is complex and includes informed consent before agreeing to the strict screening criteria that is required fo the programme.
+Donor milk is often donated by mothers with babies in our nursery who have a supply of milk in excess of their own infant's requirements.
+These mothers' efforts and generosity are acknowledged as the donor process is complex and includes informed consent before agreeing to the strict screening criteria that is required fo the programme.